 Last month we were a guest on a Microsoft-hosted webinar covering Windows 7, TRIM, and the continuing need for HyperFast.
 The presentation focused on the most current releases of SSDs from many of the top SSD vendors (Asax, Apacer, Kingston, Micron and OCZ), who were kind enough to provide us with samples.
 The webinar discussed Windows 7 features to enhance SSDs, covered the benefits of SSD over HDD, and lastly discussed the performance loss due to file fragmentation.
+The title is Windows 7 and Solid State Drives: Performance Myths and Facts.
 That presentation continues to be available for MS partners on the MS partner site.

 In the next few months Diskeeper will re-host this presentation, this time with Microsoft as a guest.
 That webinar will be posted here on the Diskeeper website for everyone to view.